AdobeDocs/analytics.en/help/components/dimensions/mobile-dimensions.md

 * **Mobile screen height**: The height of the screen, in pixels.
 Note that iPhones always report `"480"` due to the inability to determine iPhone device version.
 See the section below on determining iPhone device version.
 * **Mobile screen size**: The full dimensions of the mobile device in pixels.
 The reported screen size does not indicate the orientation of the device.
 Regardless of screen orientation, each device has a fixed screen resolution in the report.
 This size is based on research that determines which orientation is more likely.
 You can see sizes such as `"768x1024"` and `"1024x768"` in the same report with each size representing one or more different devices.
 * **Mobile screen width**: The width of the screen, in pixels.
 * **Mobile video support**: The video file formats and codecs that the mobile device supports.
-Several dimension values exist for different codecs of MP4 and 3GPP files.
-Values in this dimension are not mutually exclusive; a single hit can attribute to multiple dimension values.
+Several dimension items exist for different codecs of MP4 and 3GPP files.
+Values in this dimension are not mutually exclusive; a single hit can attribute to multiple dimension items.

 ## Separating iPhone by model or version